OWLS

 Everybody loves owls, even though they are more often heard than seen.
 We have three species of owl in our area; little owl, tawny owl and barn owl.
 They tend to have their own specific habitat preferences resulting in little owls generally inhabiting streamside tree-lines and open farmland, tawny owls in woods and barn owls in areas with significant grassy areas in which they can hunt.

-The two bigger owls are pretty much nocturnal in their behaviour, but little owls are diurnal, meaning they might be seen hunting as often by day as by night.
-Also, they are happy to feast on worms and insects so tend to occupy more open aspects.
+The two bigger owls are mostly nocturnal in their behaviour, but little owls are diurnal, meaning they might be seen hunting as often by day as by night.
+They are happy to feast on worms and insects, so they tend to occupy more open aspects.

 What’s happening to owls in Maidenhead?